 The USS Noble was built by Permanente Metals Corporation in Richmond, California.
-Mrs. Maxine C. Jones sponsored the ship and Commander Solomon S. Isquith was assigned commanding officer when the ship was placed in commission on 27 November 1944.
+Mrs. Maxine C. Jones sponsored the ship, and Commander Solomon S. Isquith was assigned commanding officer when the ship was placed in commission on 27 November 1944.

 In January 1945, the Noble was deployed to Okinawa.
 As the war came to an end, the ship took on board allied prisoners of war from Korea and carried them to the Philippines.
-The Noble was also involved in Operation Magic Carpet in which it brought back to the United States servicemen from the Pacific conflict zones.
+The Noble was also involved in Operation Magic Carpet, which brought back the United States servicemen from the Pacific conflict zones.
 Between 1946 and 1949, the ship reported to the U.S. Atlantic Fleet and conducted local operations off Norfolk, Virginia.
 While the Noble was at Mare Island Naval Shipyard in San Francisco undergoing an overhaul, the war in Korea broke out in June 1950.
-By August, the ship was on route to Korea to take part in the amphibious assault in Inchon that occurred the following month.
+By August, the ship was en route to Korea to take part in the amphibious assault in Inchon that occurred the following month.

 In 1953, the Noble took part in Operation Big Switch, carrying Communist prisoners from North Korea to Inchon as tensions were being steadied by the signing of the Korean Armistice Agreement.
 In 1955, the Noble participated in transporting Chinese civilians and military to Formosa.
 In 1962, the ship took on board 1,400 servicemen and their cargo and departed to the Caribbean.
 By March 1963, the Noble was deployed to WestPac alongside the 7th Fleet Amphibious Ready Group.
-In December 1963, the ship was back at San Diego and afterward it was only involved in training exercises until its decommissioning in July 1964.
+In December 1963, the ship was back in San Diego, and afterward, it was only involved in training exercises until its decommissioning in July 1964.
 In December 1964, the Noble was transferred to the Spanish Navy under the Mutual Assistance Program.
 While being a part of the Spanish Navy, the ship served until January 1982, when it was taken off the Vessel Registry.
 In 1987, the ship was sold for scrapping.